 This path resembles that of my maternal grandfather, who was half Maasai- a nomadic tribe found in Kenya.
 As legend has it, he traveled on foot throughout his life, never once getting inside a moving vehicle!

 If my grandfather was still around, I’d trade my travel stories, of hauling excess baggage, pregnant belly and toddlers at many airports in and out of seven countries, on three continents.
-He would find it amusing that I am now settled in a small village north of the Netherlands, not much bigger than the village that he grew up in on the foothills of mount Kenya.
+I suspect that he would find it amusing that I am currently living in a small, farming village north of the Netherlands, not much bigger than the village that he raised his children, along the farming foothills of mount Kenya.

 It has been exciting and terrifying to watch how quickly the years have passed since the first baby I birthed more than a decade ago.
-This year our two girls and two boys will celebrate their 14th, 12th, 9th and 6th birthdays.
+This year our two girls and two boys will celebrate their 15th, 13th, 10th and 7th birthdays.

 As a little girl growing up in Kenya, I was always fascinated with the stories that were told to us by our grandmothers.
 As the keepers of our traditions and indigenous knowledge, they took pride in passing down our heritage, which I wrote about here.

-Please subscribe to join my tribe!
+Please subscribe to join our growing clan!